npt/activity-aware-firefox/README.markdown

 Then every next time you run `activityfirefox` in that Plasma Activity, it will start the Firefox Profile associated with it.

+## News

+There is a [CHANGELOG](<./CHANGELOG.markdown>) that is maintained  based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).

+For bigger changes and other news https://matija.suklje.name/introducing-activity-aware-firefox

 # Installation

 Save the `activityfirefox` script to somewhere in your `$PATH`.